DevrexLabs/OrigoDB/README.md

 ## Important notice!

 OrigoDB is no longer under active development.
-Please check out https://github.com/devrexlabs/memstate which is a complete rewrite of OrigoDB with major improvements in the areas performance, availability, licensing, cross-platform, docker and cloud support.
+Please check out [Memstate](https://github.com/devrexlabs/memstate) which is a complete rewrite of OrigoDB featuring major improvements in the areas performance, availability, licensing, cross-platform, docker and cloud support.
 Memstate targets .NET Standard 2.0 so will run on .NET Framework >= 4.6.1, .NET Core >= 2.0, Xamarin and Mono.

 ## In-memory database for NET/Mono

-Looking for .NET Core

 An Origo database is a command-sourced in-memory object graph.